devx0x0/SocialMediaChecker/README.md

 # SocialMediaChecker

 SocialMediaChecker is a Node.js application designed to help users search for usernames across 100+ Social Media Websites.
-It provides results indicating whether a username is taken or available and offers direct links to view specific profiles.
+It provides results indicating whether a username is taken or available and offers direct links to view specific profiles within the program itself.

 # Buy Me A Coffee